 Once here, practice good hygiene.
 Please review the following video from the HSE: https://youtu.be/ztj7JhMt3Wc

 - If you have a fever and/or a cough; you should stay at home regardless of your travel or contact history.

-- keep a distance of 2 metres between yourself and other people
+- Keep a distance of 2 metres between yourself and other people and minimise social interactions.

-We will be cleaning surfaces with frequent contact twice daily (e.g. door knobs, light switches, handrails) and ask that all residents use the disinfectant sprays provided.
+Staff will be cleaning communal spaces and surfaces with frequent contact daily (e.g. door knobs, light switches, handrails).
+We ask that all residents use the hand sanitiser and disinfectant sprays provided to keep hands and surfaces hygienic.
 Please pay particular attention to bathroom and kitchen cleanliness.